 Read the full review: Bose SoundSport Free

-These rather well-designed headphones aren't cheap but they are great for running or exercise.
+These rather well-designed headphones are a great alternative to AirPods Pro, undercutting their price too.
 You can adjust the sound profile to suit your preferences and also fine-tune the noise-cancellation so you can hear others and, rather importantly, traffic at the level that you wish.
-The Track+ also don't come out of your ears and are comfortable, too, so you can wear them for long periods.
+The Track Air+ also don't come out of your ears and are comfortable, too, so you can wear them for long periods.

 Beats Powerbeats 3 Wireless